 - What are the drawers made of?
 Hardwood dovetail with soft-close slides.
 Accept no substitutes for a closet you'll use daily.

 Want to see and feel the difference?
-During your free in-home measurement, we bring material samples so you can compare quality firsthand.
+During your in-home measurement, we bring material samples so you can compare quality firsthand.
 We serve homeowners throughout Madison, Milwaukee, Kenosha, Beloit, Lake Geneva, and Waukesha, and Northern Illinois.

 Ready to See What Your Closet Could Look Like?